 This is the 1st part of a 3 part series on API Management Implementation in a large insurance company.

-About the author: Simon Hoare is an IT professional and Delivery Consultant at digitalML.
-Prior to that he was a customer of ignite at a large insurance company.
+About the author: Simon Hoare is a leading IT professional and Delivery Consultant.
 His career spans over 26 years and throughout it he’s held a number of senior positions, primarily in architecture.
-In his most recent role before coming to digitalML, he demonstrated proven success in launching, building, and growing a successful API best practice program – moving the organization from a SOA strategy to one in which they’re leveraging micro-services and API management best practices, working with everyone from API analysts to the business.
+In a recent role, he demonstrated proven success in launching, building, and growing a successful API best practice program – moving the organization from a SOA strategy to one in which they’re leveraging micro-services and API management best practices, working with everyone from API analysts to the business.
 He’s been able to demonstrate not only an impact on the bottom line but also directly tying together business innovation and ideas with existing IT capabilities.
 Because of that experience we’ve asked him to share some lessons learned along the way, in addition to what he’s found that works well, and what opportunities he’s seen become unlocked through this strategy.